Libertree/libertree/doc/protocol.md

 the requester SHOULD retry the COMMENT request at a future time, but MAY elect not to after several rejections.

-### NEW-IP

-Request Parameters:

-    { "ip": <new IP> }

-Response Structure:

-    { "code": "OK" }

-A requester would use NEW-IP to inform a responder that its IP has changed.

 ### SHARING-REQUEST

 Request Parameters: